 A PDF sheet that pupils could use to present their work.

 A recount is written in the past tense about events that have happened.
-Examples of texts that are recounts include: diaries, an account of a school event or trip out, an historical account of events, letters and postcards, newspaper articles and retelling well-known stories.
+Examples of texts that are recounts include: diaries, an account of a school event or school trip, an historical account of events, letters and postcards, newspaper articles and retelling well-known stories.

 National Curriculum English programme of study links:

-Pupils will write sentences by saying out loud what they are writing about and composing sentences orally before writing
+Write sentences by saying out loud what you are writing about and composing sentences orally before writing

-Pupils should consider what they are going to write about before beginning by planning or saying out loud what they are going to write about
+Consider what you are going to write about before beginning by planning or saying it out loud

-Pupils will learn how to use subordination (using when, if, that, or because) ...
+Use subordination (using when, if, that, or because)

-Pupils will learn how to use the present and past tenses correctly and consistently including the progressive form.
+Write the present and past tenses correctly and consistently, including the progressive form